 B. School-Year Internship

 Up to 4 undergraduate students will be selected each August to serve throughout the upcoming school year (September – April).
-Students must commit to volunteering 1-2 days each week for a minimum block of 3 hours each day.
+Students must commit to volunteering 1-2 days each week for a minimum block of 3.5 hours each day (9a-12:30p, 12:30-4p, or 4-7:30p (Tuesdays only).

-In order to encourage long-term commitment, a student who serves as an intern for one year will receive the highest priority when selecting interns in subsequent years.
-(Interns who serve several consecutive years with HealthReach have the potential to grow with our clinic and accept increasing responsibility over time.)
+In order to encourage long-term commitment, a student who serves as an intern for one year will receive the highest priority when selecting interns in subsequent years (interns who serve several consecutive years with HealthReach have the potential to grow with our clinic and accept increasing responsibility over time).
 Responsibilities may vary depending on students’ interests and clinic needs but usually entail the following: data entry and analysis, developing low-literacy health education materials, maintaining and organizing supplies, shadowing physicians and other health care professionals, maintaining and tracking health indicator data, assisting front-desk volunteers when needed, ensuring safe disposal of outdated medications and supplies, chart archival, and providing research assistance to Executive Director.
-Applications are accepted August 1-15; students are selected by August 30.
+Applications are accepted August 1-15; students are selected & notified no later than August 30.

 No preceptorships for advanced-care practitioners will be offered until 2022.
 Please revisit our website in the future for more information.
 Please note that only one student will be allowed a preceptorship at HealthReach during any given semester.